 Theodore Adorno famously said that to write poetry after Auschwitz is barbaric.
 The idea that the atrocities of the Holocaust can be responded to through art – and especially the idea that words can be found to respond to such horrific events – has persisted in the popular mind.
 And yet for some poets, to say nothing has seemed a dereliction of the artist’s duty, especially for those poets who view the writer’s role as one of bearing witness.
-Below are ten of the most notable and powerful poems about the horrors of the Holocaust, whether it’s the realities of the concentration camps, the barbarous acts of those who worked there, or the life of the survivors and of those who come afterwards.
+Below are some of the most notable and powerful poems about the horrors of the Holocaust, whether it’s the realities of the concentration camps, the barbarous acts of those who worked there, or the life of the survivors and of those who come afterwards.

 There is a very good anthology of poetry about the Holocaust: Holocaust Poetry.
 Some of the poems introduced below are available in that collection.
 Content warning: as you may have guessed, many of these poems contain harrowing imagery and description.